 - a.
 Parental Consent: The student's parent must make a signed, written request that authorizes school personnel to administer the medication to the student. - b.
 Medication Authorization/Order: A health care practitioner must prescribe the medication for use by the student and provide explicit written instructions for administering the medication. - c.
 Certification of Necessity: The student's health care practitioner must certify that administration of the medication to the student during the school day is necessary to maintain and support the student's continued presence in school and must sign the medication authorization form.
-The health care practitioner's signature is required for over-the-counter medications as well as for medications available only by a prescription. - 41d.Proper Container/Labeling: If the medication to be administered is42available by prescription only, the parent must provide the medication in a43pharmacy-labeled container with directions for how and when the44medicine is to be given.
+The health care practitioner's signature is required for over-the-counter medications as well as for medications available only by a prescription. - 41d.Proper Container/Labeling:If the medication to be administered is42available by prescription only, the parent must provide the medication in a43pharmacy-labeled container with directions for how and when the44medicine is to be given.
 If the medication is available over-the-counter, it

 45 46 47 must be provided in the original container or packaging, labeled with the student's name.
-48 Proper Administration: A trained school employee must administer the 49 medication pursuant to the health care practitioner's written instructions 50 provided to the school by the student's parent and in accordance with 50 51 52 professional standards.
-All administration of medication shall be decumented by a trained school 53 54 e.
+48 Proper Administration: A trained school employee must administer the 49 medication pursuant to the health care practitioner's written instructions 50 provided to the school by the student's parent and in accordance with 51 professional standards.
+52 professional standards.
+53 e.
 All administration of medication shall be documented by a trained school 54 employee on the medication administration record.
-The signature of the 55 school employee administering the medication must appear on the record.
-56 57 The board of education and its employees assume no liability for complications or 58 side effects of medication when administered in accordance with the instructions 59 provided by the parent and health care practitioner.
-60 61 2.
+The signature of the 54 55 school employee administering the medication must appear on the record. school employee administering the medication must appear on the record.
+56 57 The board of advection and its smalevers common as lisbility for complications or 57 The board of education and its employees assume no liability for complications or 58 side effects of medication when administered in accordance with the instructions 59 provided by the parent and health care practitioner.
+60 • 61 2.
 Procedures for Administering Medications 62 63 The superintendent shall develop procedures for the implementation of this 64 policy.
 The procedures and a copy of this policy must be made available to all 65 students and parents each school year.
 The superintendent's procedures should be 66 developed according to the guidelines listed below.
 67 68 a.
 The health and welfare of the student must be of paramount concern in all 69 decisions regarding the administration of medication.
 70 71 b.
 Procedures for medication administration must be consistent with 72 recommendations of the School Health Unit of the Children & Youth 73 Branch of the N.C.
 Division of Public Health, as described in the North 74 Carolina School Health Program Manual.
 75 76 c.
 Students with special needs are to be afforded all rights provided by 77 federal and state law as enumerated in the Policies Governing Services for 78 Children with Disabilities.
 Students with disabilities also are to be 79 afforded all rights provided by anti-discrimination laws, including Section 80 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities 81 Act.
 82 83 d.
 No student may possess, use, or transmit any drug or counterfeit drug 84 prohibited by policy 4325, Drugs and Alcohol.
-85 86 e.
+85 r 86 e.
 The board generally encourages school personnel to administer medication 87 from a centralized location.
 However, in all instances, whether 88 administered from a centralized location or multiple locations, any